 Challenges persist in conducting economic assessments for built infrastructure adaptation due to complicated uncertainties such as the accuracy of climate projections and limited information regarding paths for future economic growth and adaptation technologies.
-Annual investment and maintenance costs of protecting coasts were projected to be 12-71 billion USD (Hinkel et al. 2014), which was considered significantly less than damage costs in the absence of such action.
-In an analysis of twelve Pacific island countries, 57% of assessed built infrastructure was located within 500 m of coastlines, requiring a replacement value of 21.9 billion USD.
+Annual investment and maintenance costs of protecting coasts were projected to be USD 12 billion to USD 71 billion (Hinkel et al., 2014), which was considered significantly less than damage costs in the absence of such action.
+In an analysis of twelve Pacific island countries, 57% of assessed built infrastructure was located within 500m of coastlines, requiring a replacement value of USD 21.9 billion.
 Substantial coastal adaptation costs (and international financing) are likely to be required in these countries (medium confidence).

-In West African fisheries, loss of coastal ecosystems and productivity are estimated to require 5-10% of countries' GDP in adaptation costs (Zougmoré et al. 2016).
-Similarly, for Pacific Islands and Coastal Territories, fisheries adaptation will require significant investment from local governments and the private sector (Rosegrant et al. 2016), with adaptation costs considered beyond the means of most of these countries (Campbell, 2017).
-In SIDS, tourism could provide the funding for climate change adaptation, but concerns with creating investment barriers, assumptions around cost-effectiveness and consumer driven demand remain barriers (Hess and Kelman, 2017).
-MPAs with multiple co-benefits, are considered a cost-effective strategy (Byrne et al. 2015).
-In 2004, the annual cost of managing 20-30% of global seas as MPAs was estimated at between 5-19 billion USD, with the creation of approximately one million jobs (Balmford et al. 2004).
+In West African fisheries, loss of coastal ecosystems and productivity are estimated to require 5-10% of countries' Gross Domestic Product in adaptation costs (Zougmoré et al., 2016).
+Similarly, for Pacific Islands and Coastal Territories, fisheries adaptation will require significant investment from local governments and the private sector (Rosegrant et al., 2016), with adaptation costs considered beyond the means of most of these countries (Campbell, 2017).
+In Small Island Developing States, tourism could provide the funding for climate change adaptation, but concerns with creating investment barriers, assumptions around cost-effectiveness and consumer driven demand remain barriers (Hess and Kelman, 2017).
+Marine Protected Areas, with multiple co-benefits, are considered a cost-effective strategy (Byrne et al., 2015).
+In 2004, the annual cost of managing 20 - 30% of global seas as MPAs was estimated at between USD 5 - 19 billion, with the creation of approximately one million jobs (Balmford et al., 2004).

-Estimating adaptation costs is challenging because of wide ranging regional responses and uncertainty (Dittrich et al. 2016).
-Despite these challenges, the protection from flooding and frequent storms that coral reefs provide has been quantified by (Beck et al. 2018), who estimated that without reefs, damage from flooding and costs from frequent storms would double and triple respectively, while countries from Southeast Asia, East Asia and Central America could each save in excess of 400 million USD through good reef management.
+Estimating adaptation costs is challenging because of wide ranging regional responses and uncertainty (Dittrich et al., 2016).
+Despite these challenges, the protection from flooding and frequent storms that coral reefs provide has been quantified by (Beck et al., 2018), who estimated that without reefs, damage from flooding and costs from frequent storms would double and triple respectively, while countries from Southeast Asia, East Asia and Central America could each save in excess of USD 400 million through good reef management.
 Although quantifying global adaptation costs remains challenging because of a wide range of regional responses and contexts, it is likely that managing ecosystems will contribute towards reducing costs associated with climate change associated coastal storms (medium confidence).
-Further research evaluating natural infrastructure is required (Roberts et al. 2017) to better understand costs and benefits of EBA.
+Further research evaluating natural infrastructure is required (Roberts et al., 2017) to better understand costs and benefits of EBA.